macfluffy/flask-lms/README.md

 - PostgreSQL 14 or higher (running locally)
 - pip / virtualenv for Python dependency management
 - Supported OS: macOS, Linux, Windows
+All Python dependencies are listed in `requirements.txt` and installed in step 2.

 </details>